apahim/cls-controller/DESIGN.md

 ### Client Selection and Management

-The controller automatically selects and manages the appropriate client based on the target configuration, providing a unified interface regardless of the underlying target type.
+✅ **Fully Implemented:** The controller automatically selects and manages the appropriate client based on the target configuration, providing a unified interface regardless of the underlying target type.

+**Implementation Features:**
+- Client caching by secret reference for performance
+- Automatic secret reading and kubeconfig parsing
+- Support for all major authentication methods
+- Error handling and connection management
+- Namespace-aware secret reading

 #### Client Types and Selection Logic